 My stay in Israel changed my life in that I came of age and matured.
-Living in the Middle East, getting a taste of living outside my family, a new language and culture changes a 17 year old.
+Living in the Middle East, getting a taste of living outside my family, a new language and culture change a 17-year-old.
 My world went from a house near Stanley Park in Vancouver to a globe of nations.
-The USA was in the midst of the Vietnam war and I was subscribed to Time magazine which I read religiously, cover-to-cover, every week.
+The USA was in the midst of the Vietnam war, and I subscribed to Time magazine, which I read religiously, cover-to-cover, every week.
 It was a time when I knew practically every capital of every country worldwide.
-I was awakened to the world.
+I awakened to the world.

 A couple of years later, I ended up in Antwerp, in the diamond industry and, the reason for this personal note, a religious environment.
 Until this point, I’d been gradually maturing, gradually becoming aware of religion.

 My life was about to take a 180° flip flop.

 My mathematical, scientific oriented mind had not pondered metaphysical, philosophical, or literary endeavors until I heard a broadcast on Radio Caroline, one of the offshore emitters braving the BBC radio wave monopoly in 1966.
 I can prove the existence of God; the smooth voice asserted as I happened to tune in one day.
 What intrigued me was the word prove.
 OK, let’s see, as I wrote off for the literature.

-That booklet offered ‘7 Proofs’… 5 of which left me quite cold, 1 of which intrigued (the concept that a watch needs a watchmaker and therefore the creation needs a Creator) and 1 of which caught my attention (the fulfillment of prophecy or the idea that major world events could be foretold).
-The latter, not because I believed it, I really didn’t have any knowledge about it at all… but here was someone asserting that ‘history was written in advance’.
-Mankind has already been notified of events that were going to take place in the future.
-That these events were recorded in a book… and inviting me to go check it out.
+That booklet offered 7 Proofs, five of which left me quite cold, 1 of which intrigued (the concept that a watch needs a watchmaker and therefore the creation needs a Creator) and 1 of which caught my attention (the fulfillment of prophecy or the idea that significant world events could be foretold).
+The latter, not because I believed it, I didn’t have any knowledge about it at all, but here was someone asserting that history was written in advance.
+Humankind has received notification of events that will take place in the future.
+That a book recorded these events and inviting me to go check it out.

 That’s what I did.
 And I began to see the most amazing things, but that’s another long story which I will spare you here.